 - “There are many different types of Hummingbird Moths.
 These can include the Snowberry Clearwing Hummingbird Moth, the Tersa Sphinx Hummingbird Moth, and the White-lined Sphinx Hummingbird Moth”

-Even though we have had hard freezes on two nights so far this fall, I still have several of these cute hummingbird moths feeding on the Sonoran Sunset agastache plants in my yard in Colorado.
+I have several of these cute hummingbird moths feeding on the Sonoran Sunset agastache plants in my yard in Colorado.
 Have you seen any of these hummingbird moths?